gianpierovignola/Software-Computing-project/02_Analysis_Results.md

 <br><br>

 ## 5.Cuts
 Depending on the cut used in the response function domain, the efficiencies of Signal and Background changes.
 In the following graphs, created with the macro [mvaeff.cxx](https://github.com/gianpierovignola/project/blob/master/JSROOT/mvaeffs.cxx), it is possible to visualize the values of the efficiencies obtained. significance is also indicated, a parameter that we try to maximize in the analysis.
 It is defined as <b><i>S/sqrt(S+B)</i></b> where S and B are number of Signal and Background events.
-The maximum of significance represents the optimal cut value.(<b> click on images to open the JSROOT view </b>).
+The maximum of significance represents the optimal cut value.(<b> click on the images to view in JSROOT </b>).
 <br><br>
 <table cellspacing="0" cellpadding="0" >
 <tr><td>